Jerzy Stuhr: Professional career

 In 2004 he was a member of the jury at the 26th Moscow International Film Festival.
-He is the chairman of the board of supervisors at Cracow's Józef Tischner Children's Hospice and has been a supporter of this foundation since 2004.
+In 2007, he received an honorary degree from the University of Silesia in Katowice.

-He was head of the jury of the 2nd Odessa International Film Festival which took place in Odessa from 15 to 23 July 2011.
+He was head of the jury of the 2nd Odesa International Film Festival which took place in Odesa from 15 to 23 July 2011.

-He has worked with RMF FM and has also written books such as Escape forward!
+He worked with RMF FM and also wrote books such as Escape forward!
 (Ucieczka do przodu !) and The Stuhrs: Family Stories (Stuhrowie: Historie Rodzinne).

+Death

+Stuhr died in Kraków on 9 July 2024, at the age of 77.
+The funeral mass took place on 17 July 2024 at the Saints Peter and Paul Church in Kraków and was celebrated by Cardinal Grzegorz Ryś.
+He was buried at the Rakowicki Cemetery.

+Personal life

+In 1971, Stuhr married violinist Barbara (née Kóska).
+He had two children.
+His son Maciej (born 1975) is an actor in his own right, who has played alongside his father in Kieślowski's Decalogue X (1988), Tomorrow's Weather (2003), and Love Stories (1997).
+His daughter, Marianna (born 1982) is an artist and painter.

+He was involved in supporting various charity organizations including the Józef Tischner Children's Hospice in Kraków (of which he was the chairman of the board of supervisors) and the Jan Kaczkowski Foundation helping people suffering from cancer.

+He was an avid football fan and was known as a supporter of Polonia Bytom and Wisła Kraków.
+In 2012, he became an ambassador of the UEFA Euro 2012 hosted by Poland and Ukraine.

 In Autumn 2011 Stuhr suffered what he thought was a severe throat infection, but eventually he was diagnosed with laryngeal cancer.
 He spent most of the following eight months in hospitals in Gliwice, Kraków and Zakopane, undergoing treatment including surgeries, radiotherapy, and chemotherapy.
 His daughter, herself a cancer survivor, advised him to write a diary to keep himself mentally busy during that difficult time.
 In 2012 it was published by Wydawnictwo Literackie publishing house under the title Tak sobie myślę... (which roughly translates as So I am thinking...).
 His illness was widely covered by Polish media, and he received feedback from cancer patients around the country for whom his openness was comforting.
 Eventually he described his cancer as "the most important role of my life".
-As of April 2013, his cancer is in remission and he resumed both stage and voice acting.
+As of April 2013, his cancer was in remission and he resumed both stage and voice acting.

+In 2022, he caused a road collision in Kraków while driving under the influence of alcohol.
+In 2023, the Appeals Court in Kraków upheld the previous verdict which pronounced him guilty of causing the accident and drunk driving.
+He had his driving license confiscated and was banned from driving motor vehicles for a period of three years.